phonexicum/phonexicum.github.io/infosec/android-security.md

     - used for personal purposes
     - used for work purposes

-- contain a lot of valuable data (passwords from enterprise, from mail, from banks, OTP, ...)
+- contain a lot of *valuable* data (passwords from enterprise, from mail, from banks, OTP, ...)
 - use wireless technologies: sim, Wifi, NFC, Bluetooth

 *STK (SIM Toolkit) - is a standard of the GSM system which enables the Subscriber Identity Module (SIM) to initiate actions.
 SIM can write text to mobile, ask question to user, make a call, etc. It also can contain java apps (JavaCard).*

 ### Intruder model

-- hacker can have your telephone
+- hacker can obtain your telephone
 - hacker succesfully installed app into your telephone
 - hacker is somewhere near you and can communicate only via wireless technologies